-During your first semester in the graduate program, pick up the Plan of Study (POS) folder from the Graduate Program Coordinator and login at https://wl.mypurdue.edu.
+During your first semester in the graduate program, pick up the Plan of Study (POS) folder from the Graduate Program Coordinator and login at https://wl.mypurdue.purdue.edu.

 Fill out the core courses you plan to take in the following semesters using the minimum coursework template given in this handbook.
 Include the major professor's name.
 Save the plan of study at this preliminary stage.
 Henceforth, you become enrolled in the Graduate School system.
+The SAVED plan of study should be initiated within the first two weeks of enrollment in the graduate program.